-CPT Theodore “Ted” Villasenorloya was born in San Jose del Cabo, Mexico and raised in San Diego, California.
-He graduated from the United States Military Academy in 2011 and received a commission as an Army Transportation Officer.
+Capt.
+Theodore “Ted” Villasenorloya was born in San Jose del Cabo, Mexico, and raised in San Diego, California.
+He graduated from the United States Military Academy in 2011 and received a commission as an Army transportation officer.

 Villasenorloya’s first assignment was with Delta Forward Support Troop, 7-10 CAV, 1st ABCT, 4th ID in Fort Carson, Colorado.
 He served as both the Troop Maintenance Platoon Leader and the Squadron Maintenance Control Officer.
 He planned and led maintenance operations at the National Training Center for a Decisive Action training rotation and in support of the FY13 ARCENT SECFOR South – Spartan Shield Mission in Kuwait.

 After deployment, he was assigned to the Alpha Company, 4th BSB, 1st SBCT, 4th ID to serve as the Distribution Company Executive Officer and later assigned as the BSB SPO Transportation Officer.
 From November 2014 to May 2016 Villasenorloya attended the Combined Logistics Captains Career Course (CLC3) and graduated as a member of the Commandant’s List.
 Upon graduation from CLC3, he was assigned to the 2nd ID Sustainment Brigade at Camp Carroll, South Korea as the Brigade Special Troops Battalion S4.
 He participated in the 2015 Ulchi Freedom Guarding exercise as the 8th Army Commander’s, LTG Vandal, J33 Briefing Cell night-ops OIC.